Great Tips | Fully Felted Felt

 Figure 7

 When using any of these fullling tools shrinkage will occur in the direction that you are gliding, turn work frequently – use this technique to specifically shape an area as needed.
 When you gently gliding the felt over these textured surfaces it compacts the fibres considerably more than tossing so expect more shrinkage.
-The results should be a smooth tight surface perfect for wearables where constant rubbing can result in the relaxing and pilling of fibres.[/toggle][toggle title=”Great Tips for Fulling Nuno”]
+The results should be a smooth tight surface perfect for wearables where constant rubbing can result in the relaxing and pilling of fibres.

 Figure 8 Nuno felted Silk Mesh sample on right is under felted.
 Sample on right is fully felted.

 • Many people believe if your wool is fully felted it will lose its softness.
 Softness depends on the micron count of the wool (14-19 micron wool being the best for wearables next to the skin).
 If you are not used to fullling wool this fully, the result of your first attempt may end up too thick and a bit stiff.
 This is because there has been more shrinkage than you are normally used to.
 The easiest remedy is to start with less wool in the initial laying out stage, this way when its fully felted felt it will not feel too thick or stiff.
-Be sure to allow for 35%-45% shrinkage.
+Be sure to allow for 45%-65% shrinkage!!
+A must!!

-• As a rule of thumb for a light-weight nuno cloth using Paj or Tissue Silk (think scarf) lay-out 25gms of superfine Merino wool tops in a metre square of fabric.
-For medium-weight cloth (good for making light weight clothing) use 50gms of superfine Merino wool tops in a metre square of fabric.
+• Figure 11: For medium-weight cloth (good for making light weight clothing) use 40-50gms of superfine Merino wool tops in 1 metre square of fabric.
+Shrinkage was 50%

 If your felt feels coarse or scratchy when it is fully felted, then usually one of the following things has happened.